learnbyexample/100_page_python_intro/exercises/Exercises.md

 # Control structures

 * What would happen if you use `<` or `<=` or `>` or `>=` operators between numeric and string values?
-* Simplify the function shown below (you wouldn't need any form of ternary operator):
+* Simplify the function shown below to a single statement (ternary operator won't be needed):

     ```ruby
     def isodd(n):